 Smokers or people exposed to asbestos have about five to ten times more risk of developing lung cancer.
 However, people exposed to asbestos and cigarette smoke are 50 to 100 times more likely to develop lung cancer.

-Several factors influence the magnitude of the risk of asbestos-related lung cancer.
-The rate increases with:
+Many factors affect the level of risk of asbestos-related lung cancer.
+Risk increases with the following:

-- The amount of time that elapsed since exposure; peak rate of lung cancer is 30 years after asbestos exposure
+- The amount and length of time of exposure; most cases of lung cancer in asbestos workers occurs about 15 years after the first exposure

 - The age at exposure; exposure while young is worse than when older

 - The type and size of asbestos fibers; long fibers are more likely to cause cancer than short fibers (short asbestos fibers are still dangerous)

 About one in seven people with asbestosis develop lung cancer.
 Asbestosis is a fibrotic lung disease caused by breathing asbestos fibers.
 Asbestosis is an independent risk factor for lung cancer, and it increases lung cancer risk even when there are no other risk factors (such as smoking).
 Nearly 20,000 people per year in the United States are diagnosed with asbestosis.
 Diagnosis usually happens between 10 to 20 years after the first exposure.

 Asbestos is a group of minerals that are naturally found in certain fibers.
 In fact, asbestos is the smallest naturally occurring fiber.
 Asbestos is found in two major forms: serpentine (chrysotile fibers are the only major form) and amphibole.

 - Chrysotile fibers are long, curly, and easily bend.
 Chrysotile fibers were the primary asbestos fiber type used for commercial applications (adding up to nearly 95% of all commercial applications) in the United States.